 - Divide & Shape: Carefully turn the dough out onto a lightly floured work surface.
 Using a bench scraper, divide the dough into 2 equal pieces.
 Shape each piece by gently pulling the dough into a rough rectangle.
 Then, fold the top edge of the rectangle down towards the center, pressing lightly to seal.
 Repeat this process with the bottom edge, folding it up towards the center and pressing lightly to seal.
 Next, fold the left and right sides of the rectangle towards the center, overlapping slightly, and press lightly to seal.
 Finally, flip the dough over so that the seam side is facing down, and use your hands to gently shape it into a smooth, round ball.

 - Proof: Place the dough balls on a lightly floured surface or parchment paper and cover them with plastic wrap.
 Let them rest at room temperature for 15-20 minutes before using them for pizza.

-- Stretch: After proofing, you can use the dough to make pizza immediately.
 Alternatively, transfer it to the refrigerator for up to 4 days for a more tangy flavor or freeze it for up to 3 months.

-To stretch the dough, take one of the proofed dough balls and place it on a lightly floured surface or a piece of parchment paper.
-Gently press down about an inch from the edge dough with your fingertips to create a crust, working your way around the dough, to start stretching it into a round shape.
+- Stretch: To stretch the dough, take one of the proofed dough balls and place it on a floured surface or a piece of parchment paper.
+Dust your hands and the dough lightly with flour as needed to prevent sticking while you work.
+Gently press down about an inch from the edge of the dough with your fingertips to create a crust, working your way around the dough, to start stretching it into a round shape.
 Continue to stretch the dough by gently pressing and pulling the edges outward, rotating the dough as needed, until you've reached your desired size and thickness for the pizza crust.
 If the dough starts to resist stretching or springs back, let it rest for a few minutes and then continue stretching.

 Video